The weather is warming up. That means construction crews are ready to hit the roads.

 In Fenton, drivers will notice changes today as work begins on the Adelaide Street water main project.
 Walnut Street improvements will begin next week.

-The city of Fenton will replace a 12-inch, cast iron water main with a new ductile iron water main along Adelaide and North Roads from South Holly Road to Oak Park.
+The will replace a 12-inch, cast iron water main with a new ductile iron water main along Adelaide and North Roads from South Holly Road to Oak Park.

 The section of the water system is susceptible to breaks and is a link between the water treatment plant and the storage tanks.
 The project will be constructed in two phases.
 The first phase began at the end of July from South Holly Road to Silver Lake Road.
 Phase 2 begins Monday from Silver Lake Road to Oak Park.